hyperledger-archives/education/LFS171x/composer-material/sections/section_7.md

 ## Knowledge Check X.3
 <!-- D -->
-Which are the benefits of using Hyperledger Ccomposer?
+Which are the benefits of using Hyperledger Composer?

 <ol type="A">
   <li>Facilitate revisions and rearrangements when prototyping PoCs or MVPs</li>